Arab - Israeli Conflict

 On May 30, 1967, Jordan signed a mutual defense pact with Egypt.
 Egypt mobilized Sinai units, crossing UN lines (after having expelled the UN border monitors) and mobilized and massed on Israel’s southern border.

-The result of the war effect the geopolitics of the region to this day.
+The result of the war affects the geopolitics of the region to this day.

 At the end of August 1967, Arab leaders met in Khartoum in response to the war, to discuss the Arab position toward Israel.